oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 ### Start bash and run the start script

-3. Start bash in the updated Docker container: `docker exec -it {container_name} bash`
+1. Start bash in the updated Docker container: `docker exec -it {container_name} bash`

-4. Now you should have a new terminal prompt`root@...`.
+2. Now you should have a new terminal prompt`root@...`.
 Run the start.py script: `python -m scripts.start`

 The estimated runtime for this script is about 10-20 minutes.
 It will open a server at localhost:8181.
 After the terminal prints `INFO ... http://0.0.0.0:8181` or `+ 27 hidden modules`, open localhost:8181 in your local computer browser.
 If the Oppia server does not load, restart this step.

 **Note:** The script should continue to run so long as the development server is on (you’ll see a lot of lines that start with “INFO”) and you’re able to navigate to the page.

-## Running frontend tests
+## Run frontend tests

 **Note**: run_frontend_tests.py might not run correctly every time, and we’re still working on figuring out why.

 1. If you are in the Docker container bash, type `exit` to return to your Command Prompt.

 2. Ensure that node.js is installed on your Windows computer by running `node -v`.
 If not, install it from [here](https://nodejs.org/en/download/).